teodutu/SAoC/README.md

-# SAoC-2021
+# SAoC
-Documents for SAoC 2021 - Replace Druntime Hooks with Templates
+Documents for the SAoC 2021 & 2022 project: **Replace Druntime Hooks with Templates**